El Roi Ltd

 Recording and Documentation

-• All medication administration must be recorded accurately on the host organisation's MAR (Medication Administration Record) charts
+• All medication administration, including dosages, times, and routes, must be recorded accurately on the host organisation's MAR chart immediately after administration.

 Medication Refusal Protocol